hdriel/jlt-my-mui-cmp/README.md

 #### live demo: [storybook](https://hdriel.github.io/jlt-my-mui-cmp/)

-After Mui Components APIs review Afek choosed 6 components to re-build and we develop these components into stories,
+After Mui Components APIs review [Afek Sakaju](https://github.com/afekTheMiniLearner) choosed 6 components to re-build and we develop these components into stories,

 the components are: